jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **name**: The platform name that appears in the Homebridge logs.
 In many countries the platform is called Horizon, but you can name it to anything.
 Optional, defaults to "EOSSTB".

+* **doublePressTime**: The amount of time in ms to detect double-press of a button.
+Used for double-press features, such as double-press of Info generates Guide.
+Optional, defaults to 300ms.

 * **triplePressTime**: The amount of time in ms to detect triple-press of a button.
 Used for triple-press features, such as triple-press of Volume Down generates Mute.
 Optional, defaults to 800ms.